bmc/cheat-sheets/mac-os-x.md

 Note: --with-ns creates a Mac `Emacs.app` folder, which ends up being installed in `/Applications`, allowing use directly from the desktop.

-## Prevent Mac from going to sleep

-Use Caffeine, which sits in the menu bar: <http://lightheadsw.com/caffeine>

-## Disable "Empty Trash" confirmation dialog

-Go to *Finder > Preferences*, select the *Advanced* button, and uncheck "Show warning before emptying the Trash."
-You may also wish to check the "Empty Trash securely" while you're there.

-## Change file associations

-To change default application that opens a file (e.g., PDF):

-* Right click on a file of that type.
-* Select *Get Info*
-* Change the `Open with` value.
-* Select `Change All` to change for all files, not just that one.

 ----